 Though my meeting with Laurie Lee (for it was he) had been unplanned, it was not, perhaps, entirely unordained, for, as I explained to the great man, it was in pursuit of official Lee-related business that I was treading his home turf.
 Back then in ’91, long before I made the leap to the other side of the proscenium, I was employed by a theatrical publishing house, and my mission that day was to write an article about Slad, the village immortalised in Lee’s classic rural memoir Cider With Rosie.
 Birmingham Rep were rehearsing a stage adaptation of the book, and the results of my research were to go into the programme.

-could tell me all I needed to know about the history of the village – and so he did, giving most generously of
+me all I needed to know about the history of the village – and so he did, giving most generously of his time.

 Job done, I wandered off to get some pics of the village and the surrounding fields, which, at that point in the early summer, were covered with flowers of white and blazing yellow.
 Finally, towards the end of the day, I got in my stylish Skoda Estelle (a box on wheels, it was, probably one of the last out of Soviet Czechoslovakia), and headed back out of the village.